Participate

 Birds of a Feather (BoFs)

 Birds of a Feather sessions are an opportunity to discuss a topic of shared interest to the RSE community.
 Successful submissions should appeal to a quarter to a half of conference attendees.
 BoFs may be organized as a structured discussion with participants, a panel, or a question and answer session.
 BoF abstracts/descriptions are not included in the conference proceedings.
 BoF sessions are 75-90 minutes.
+Make sure to attach the PDF to your submission.
 BoF submission template.

 Workshops

 This year, workshops (aka Tutorials) will take place in person at the conference.
 Workshops should teach the participants a new skill and include exercises or other active learning components.
 Both technical and professional skills workshops are welcome.
 Workshop abstracts/descriptions are not included in the conference proceedings.
 Workshop sessions are 90 minutes.
+Make sure to attach the PDF to your submission.
 Workshop submission template.

 Papers

 Paper submissions must be original work not published elsewhere.
 Papers may be up to 10 pages in length, including figures, not counting references.
 Submissions should adhere to the IEEE format in US letter size as a PDF file.
-Papers will be published via Zenodo.
-Paper authors will likely have an opportunity to submit their paper to a special journal issue for publication after the conference.
+Papers will be published on Zenodo.
+Paper authors will have an opportunity to submit their paper to a special journal issue for publication after the conference.
 Accepted papers will have approximately 15 minutes to present their work during the conference.
+Make sure to attach the PDF to your submission.

 Talks

 Talks on all topics of interest to the conference are encouraged.
 Talk proposals sharing work published elsewhere are permitted.
 Talk abstracts and presentation slides will be included in the conference proceedings on Zenodo.
 Accepted talks will have approximately 15 minutes to present their work during the conference.
+Make sure to attach the PDF to your submission.
 Talk submission template.

 Notebooks